playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 To place the tooltip above the button, we'll measure the button's position, height, and width using an element reference and [the `HTMLElement`'s method of `getBoundingClientRect`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect).

-We'll then use this positional data, alongside [the CSS `position: fixed`](https://developer.mozilla.org/en-US/docs/Web/CSS/position) to position the tooltip to be placed `8px` above the `y` axis of the button:
+We'll then use this positional data alongside [the CSS `position: fixed`](https://developer.mozilla.org/en-US/docs/Web/CSS/position) to position the tooltip to be placed `8px` above the `y` axis of the button:

 <!-- tabs:start -->